Opening a Retail Business in Japan: Costs, Legal Steps, and Growth Strategy

 Securing Your Business Address

-You’ll need a physical business address to register your company and apply for a visa, and choosing the right one is more than just picking a spot on the map.
+You’ll need a physical business address to register your company and apply for a visa.
+Picking the right one however, is more than just picking a spot on the map.

 What to Watch For: